-In order to find a protein crystal, CSIRO must set up thousands of experiments.
-Less than 1% of the experiments have crystals, and to find them we need to look at every experiment.
-CSIRO developed Cinder so we can crowd source our search for experiments with crystals.
+In order to find a protein crystal, structural biologists must set up thousands of experiments.
+Less than 5% of the experiments successfully grow crystals, and to find them we need to look at every experiment (many times) over the course of weeks.
+We developed Cinder to help us look for crystals.

-Cinder is an easy app to use, swipe right for crystals.
+Cinder is an easy app to use, just swipe right when you see crystals.
 Your classification of each experiment is pushed back to CSIRO so we can use it to develop search algorithms in our scientific software.

 What is it?
 Cinder is a crystal-image classification tool developed for mobile platforms.
-It is used to score crystallization experiment images based on four categories: Clear, Precipitate, Other and Crystal.
+It is used to score crystallization experiment images into one of four categories: Clear, Precipitate, Other and Crystal.

 How does it work?
-Conceptually it has some similarity to the mobile dating application Tinder, however we needed more granularity than “keep” (a hit) or “discard” (everything else), so included vertical swipes on top of the horizontal.
+Conceptually it has some similarity to the mobile dating application Tinder, however we needed more granularity than “keep” (a crystal hit) or “discard” (everything else), so included vertical swipes on top of the horizontal.
 Why?
-Precipitation and Other events can be helpful to guide an optimisation strategy failing any indication of a crystal.
-For naive users we’ve got a help tool called CinderKinder, which lets you know how good you are at classifying pre-scored images.
-CinderSolo allows scoring of your own images by logging in using your See3 credentials
+Precipitation and Other events can be helpful to guide an optimisation strategy.

 How do we get it?
 From the links above or direct download the android apk below and follow the instructions here.

-Left: The standard screen, waiting for you to score.
-Centre: Cinder Kinder, our help tool.
-Right: Zoomed in to see the detail of an experiment (micro-crystal).
+Left: A Kinder example, waiting for your classification.
+Centre: Kinder view after getting the classification correct Right: Zoomed in to see the detail of an experiment (needle clusters).